Fukuyoshi Station: Station layout

-The station consists of an island platforms serving two tracks with a siding.
-The station building is a hashigami structure which spans the tracks and has separate entrances north and south of the tracks.
+The station consists of an unnumbered island platform serving two tracks with a siding.
+The station building is an elevated structure which spans the tracks and has separate entrances north and south of the tracks.
 The waiting room is positioned on the bridge above the platform.
 The ticket window, also on the bridge, is unstaffed.
 From the bridge, a ticket gate equipped with a Sugoca card reader stands at the top of a flight of steps which leads down to the platform.

-Adjacent stations
+Platforms

 History

 The station was opened on 5 December 1923 as the eastern terminus of a line which the private Kitakyushu Railway had built to Hamasaki.
 Fukuyoshi became a through-station on 1 April 1924 when the track was extended east to Maebaru (today Chikuzen-Maebaru).
 When the Kitakyushu Railway was nationalized on 1 October 1937, Japanese Government Railways (JGR) took over control of the station and designated the line which served it as the Chikuhi Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, control of the station passed to JR Kyushu.

 Passenger statistics

-In fiscal 2016, the station was used by an average of 403 passengers daily (boarding passengers only), and it ranked 268th among the busiest stations of JR Kyushu.
+In fiscal 2020, the station was used by an average of 349 passengers daily (boarding passengers only), and it ranked 255th among the busiest stations of JR Kyushu.